giacomotrinca/MagicDatabase/README.md

 - **Duplicate rows**: foil and sideboard flags are part of the identity when aggregating.
 Toggle filters or merge duplicates from the deck management actions.
 - **Scryfall quota or connectivity**: cached responses live for 10 minutes.
 If you query the same card repeatedly while offline, the cached entry will be used.

+## Credits & Resources
+- **Inter Typeface** — Designed by Rasmus Andersson.
+Download it from [rsms.me/inter](https://rsms.me/inter/) or Google Fonts and drop the regular weight into `data/fonts/Inter-Regular.ttf`; see `data/fonts/README.md` for the precise placement notes this project relies on.
+- **Mana Symbol Font** — Crafted by Andrew Gioia and distributed under the SIL OFL 1.1.
+We ship the glyph set referenced in `img/mana/README.md`; the official homepage ([mana.andrewgioia.com](https://mana.andrewgioia.com)) lists usage guidance and extension tips.
+- **GTK Inspector & Friends** — The warning clean-up journey used `GTK_DEBUG=interactive` extensively.
+Keep that flag handy when you are iterating on theming.
+- **Scryfall API** — Thanks to the Scryfall team for providing the public API that powers search, prices, and card imagery.

 ## License

 MIT — see `LICENSE` for full terms.
 Built by [Giacomo Trinca](https://github.com/giacomotrinca); issues and feature requests welcome.

+## Changelog
+- **2025-11-05** — Registered the bundled Mana icon font via Fontconfig, eliminated GTK theme parser warnings, refreshed theming credits, and introduced this changelog to track high-impact tweaks.